delimmaemma/delimmaemma/README.md

 ## Next Moves:

 I am currently seeking remote job opportunities in front-end or full-stack web development specializing in React and/or RDBMS.
-Given the leniency of the hiring manager, I am also open to hybrid work in the Philadelphia/Manhattan area, as long as the hiring manager will let me work remote until I complete my move to Philly.

 ## Additional Information: